Another day, another HDR format to get to grips with. Here’s your guide to HDR10+.

 Related: What is HDR?

 HDR10+ – The Alliance

 Samsung and Panasonic account for a substantial chunk of the global TV marketplace, and 20th Century Fox – soon to be incorporated as part of Disney – has a huge library of content.
-And the fact that these three companies formed an alliance around the HDR10+ format suggested that they backed it against Dolby Vision, rather than alongside it.
+And the fact that these three companies formed an alliance around it suggested that they backed it against Dolby Vision, rather than alongside it.

-That’s changed somewhat in 2019, since Panasonic’s upcoming flagship GZ2000 OLED TV and 4K Blu-ray players support HDR10+ and Dolby Vision, a trend we expect other TV manufacturers to follow (perhaps not Samsung, though).
-Such a move would mean a user’s 4K library wouldn’t be restricted by a TV’s support for one HDR format.
+That’s changed somewhat in 2019.
+Panasonic’s upcoming flagship GZ2000 OLED TV and 4K Blu-ray players support both HDR10+ and Dolby Vision, a trend we expect other TV manufacturers to follow (not Samsung, though).
+Such a move means a user’s 4K library is not restricted by a TV’s support for one HDR format.

 Related: Best TV

 HDR10+ – Why does it even exist?

 It would be easy to feel annoyed at Samsung for muddying the HDR waters, but there are actually six pretty solid reasons for its existence.